-Families arrive at Family Promise in crisis.
+BRIDGING THE GAP: Families arrive at Family Promise in crisis.
 Often, they have left all of their belongings behind and do not even have the basic necessities such as diapers, clothes, toiletries, medications, etc. Benefits such as SNAP and WIC have been lost due to frequent moves and the family’s lack of a permanent address.
 It often takes several weeks to get these benefits back in place.
 When parents see that FPSC can help with these items, they become more relaxed, stand taller, begin to actively participate in life again and are ready to begin the work of “rebuilding” with our case manager.

-Case management is an on-going service that starts the minute the family calls FPSC and does not stop even after the family moves into permanent house.
+CASE MANAGEMENT: Case management is an on-going service that starts the minute the family calls FPSC and does not stop even after the family moves into permanent house.

 After-Program Support: Families are free to call FPSC at any time after they leave the program.
-Continued support can be provided in several ways.
-Families can come back to the Family Center and use our laundry facilities.
-We can also provide additional toiletries such as shampoo, conditioner, deodorant, paper towels, toilet paper and household supplies and goods if needed.
+Continued support can be provided in several ways: Continuing to set and achieve goals, budgeting assistance, using our laundry facilities, obtaining supplies when the paycheck runs out before the month does and moral support.